 What our approach means for investors is that we believe the companies we invest in have a significantly greater opportunity of growing into large and successful companies.

-An Australian, who moved to the US in 1987, John grew a start-up to a billion-dollar public company with 3500+ employees.
-He sponsored and co-founded the New Jersey Technology Council, now with 1500 entrepreneurs as members, which is aimed at creating an exchange for entrepreneurs’ experiences and ideas.
-John has personally invested in 14 early stage US companies and 5 in the UK and has been involved and co-invested in several turnarounds for US Private Equity Funds.
+An Australian, who moved to the United States in 1987, John co-founded and assembled the team that grew a start-up to a billion-dollars in market cap (formerly on Nasdaq: DRTE) with nearly 3,000 employees.
+He sponsored and co-founded the New Jersey Technology Council, now with 1,500 entrepreneurs as members, which is aimed at creating an exchange for entrepreneurs’ experiences and ideas.
+John has personally been investing in early stage companies for many years.

-Ben joined the Side by Side Partnership just as it was developing these two specific areas of expertise.
-His roles have taken him from the critical assessment of possible investee companies to the breadth and depth of the private capital due diligence process and the management of portfolio companies.
+Ben joined the Side by Side Partnership in a series of roles that have taken him from the critical assessment of possible investee companies to the breadth and depth of the private capital due diligence process and the management of Fund companies.

 Ben is usually the main contact for all investee companies and is commonly at business functions introducing the Side by Side Partnership to investors and potential investee companies.